Our Vision

-The grand challenges of climate change, inequality, aging, health and disease, mobility, automation, and regeneration provide a generic focus for planning but the problem inherent to building more efficient and equitable cities requires that we use the new tools in the best ways possible and this requires a reinvigoration of the skills that planners need to employ in their plan-making and place-making.
+The grand challenges of climate change, biodiversity decline, inequality, aging, health and disease, mobility, automation, and regeneration provide a generic focus for planning but the problem inherent to building more efficient and equitable places requires that we use the new tools in the best ways possible and this requires a reinvigoration of the skills that planners need to employ in their plan-making and place-making.

 When computers were first used in planning over 60 years ago, information and scientific tools came onto the agenda which planners could utilise to help prepare plans and administer the planning systems.
 But as computation became universal, as computers were scaled down to become embedded in the city itself, in government and commerce and in the planning system, the array of digital issues has dramatically widened and our vision for the Task Force is to provide a coherent perspective on all its significant aspects.